Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *type* - The round win type

 *Return:* `true` if the default print messages should be skipped (Defaults to `false`).

+**TTTRadarPlayerRender(client, tgt, color, hidden)** - Called before a target's radar ping is rendered, allowing the color and whether the ping should be shown to be changed.\
+*Realm:* Client\
+*Added in:* 1.2.3\
+*Parameters:*
+- *client* - The local player
+- *tgt* - The target player's radar data.
+Can contain the following properties:
+  - `pos` - The target's position
+  - `role` - The target's role, if any
+  - `was_beggar` - If the target was a beggar but was converted to another role
+  - `killer_clown_active` - whether the target is a Clown that has been activated
+  - `sid64` - The [SteamID64](https://wiki.facepunch.com/gmod/Player:SteamID64) value of the target
+  - The following properties can be added (only one or the other) to `tgt` to change what is displayed with the radar ping
+    - `nick` - A string value that will be shown under the radar ping circle
+    - `t` - A time number value that will be calculated as the difference from "now" and shown in the "##:##" format
+- *color* - The color that would normally be used for the radar ping for the target, if any
+- *hidden* - Whether the radar ping for the target would normally be hidden

+*Return:*
+- *color* - The new color value to use or the original passed into the hook
+- *hidden* - The new hidden value to use or the original passed into the hook

 **TTTScoreboardPlayerName(ply, client, currentName)** - Called before a player's row in the scoreboard (tab menu) is shown, allowing the name to be changed.\
 *Realm:* Client\